 [Clause 8 amended by No. 58 of 2010 s.
 176.]

-9. Disqualification of firms
+9. Firms, disqualification of

 The Commissioner shall not grant a licence on the application of a firm if —

 (a) any member of the firm would have been disqualified under clause 7 or 8 from obtaining a licence in his or its own right if the application had been made by him or it; or